Trece-1101/Trece-1101/README.md

 ## Hello World!
 Mi name is Omar 👋<a name="aboutMe"></a>

 I am a Video Game Designer and Programmer who loves to play them but even more to make them.
+I also make courses, for other people to learn how to make videogames.

+I have experience programming in C#, C++, JS/TS and Python but I can code in any language that is relatively "well" documented.

+I have experience working with the most popular engines: Unreal (C++ and Blueprints), Unity (C#) and Godot (GDScript and C#) But I also made games with lesser known engines or just plain libraries: Pilas Engine (JS), Kontra (JS), Phaser (JS), Cocos2D(C#), PyGame (Python), Scratch

+My main role is programming (from mechanics, interfaces, to AI) and game-design (from general design to level design, in-game economy to game balance).
+But I also have experience working on the UI and some artistic aspects (SFX and VFX mostly).
+If it is related to Videogames, surely I did something of that, even community manager and tester are some of my "rare" roles.

+I firmly believe that no one knows everything, in fact, no one knows even 10% of “everything”.
+The important is to strive to learn and not be afraid to say “I don't know this” and seek help.

 ---